In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-The next day found Tokal at the base of the mountains, braving the guardians of the desert and the crown of the world.
+The next day found Tokal at the base of the mountains.
+It was traditional for the man to travel here, alone, braving the guardians of the desert and the crown of the world.

-There was the Cave, opening like a black maw to swallow the sun.
-Riches poured out in a river of rainbow beauty, diamonds and rubies, opals and lapis lazuli.
+His body cramped in exhaustion after hours of the strenuous climb, but Tokal grinned in satisfaction.
+Just as his grandfather had foretold, there was the Cave at last, opening like a black maw to swallow the sun.
+Riches poured out in a flowing river of rainbow beauty, diamonds and rubies, opals and lapis lazuli.

 Sera, oh Sera, my love for you is greater than these peaks, more priceless than this treasure of shining, earth-born stars!

-Tokal spied his prize, enormous and perfect, but did not see the Karuna stalking up behind him.
-He only heard mad shrieks echo in the canyons as the beast fed on still living prey.
+Tokal spied his prize.
+The emerald gleamed enormous and perfect.
+But he did not see the Karuna stalking up behind him.
+He only heard mad shrieks echo in the canyons as the creature fed on still living prey.